 Visit the website: https://nextlevel.church/

 This site focuses on the bright video cuttings.
-Next, we are offered to choose the most convenient location and subscribe for updates.
+Next, we are offered to choose the most convenient location and subscribe to updates.
 This concludes the main page of the site, and all the sub-pages are on the cover and footer.
 Also from the cover, you can go to the page for the new ones or see the latest sermons.

 Visit the website: https://www.radiant.church/